LYKKES TAKE ON SUSTAINBLE FARMING

 Lykke exists to make a difference for coffee farmers.
-We chose to do that by becoming coffee farmers ourselves.
-And to inspire the neighboring farms to a more sustainable way of growing and being.
+We do that by setting up role model farms where we grow coffee ourselves and where we hope to inspire the neighboring farms to a more sustainable way of growing and being.

 Lykke was born out of the knowledge that the coffee industry is everything but sustainable.
 We have been on the front lines of coffee production and experienced firsthand how both people and the planet are harmed by the detrimental system and practices that make up the traditional coffee industry.
 And with Lykke, we hope to change that and to be an inspiration for other coffee companies to do the same.

 One of the factors affecting the coffee farmers is the fickle market price for coffee.
 A price that is seldom in line with financial sustainability.
 The price is normally pushed down by several factors as well as speculation.
 And a sad truth is that many coffee farmers are forced to sell their coffee at a price that is lower than the production costs.
 Something that means that younger generations of coffee farmers no longer see coffee as the means to make a living in the future.